SAP/ai-sdk-java/docs/blog/Introducing.md

 </dependency>
 ```

-The `openai` module, along with other artifacts in the `com.sap.ai.sdk.foundationmodels` group, enables streamlined access to specific generative AI models available through the Generative AI Hub.
+The `openai` module, along with other modules in the `com.sap.ai.sdk.foundationmodels` group, enables streamlined access to specific generative AI models available through the Generative AI Hub.
 The module provides a simplified interface focused on direct model interactions, ideal for developers who require direct access to foundation models for inference and embedding requests without additional orchestration features.

 **Example:** Write a simple chat completion.